Niklas Buschmann

 \[\begin{aligned} \mathbf{a}\mathbf{b} &= (a_1 \mathbf{e}_x+a_2 \mathbf{e}_y)(b_1 \mathbf{e}_x+b_2 \mathbf{e}_y)\\[1ex] &= a_1b_1\mathbf{e}_x\mathbf{e}_x+a_1b_2\mathbf{e}_x\mathbf{e}_y+a_2b_1\mathbf{e}_y\mathbf{e}_x+a_2b_2\mathbf{e}_y\mathbf{e}_y \end{aligned}\]

-One desirable property of our multiplication would be that the product of two vectors should only depend on the relative angle between them, not on the absolute angles of the vectors themselves.
-In other words: the product should stay invariant under rotations of the coordinate system.
-(This also implies that our result is not a vector - which is not invariant under rotations.)
+Besides distributivity, the only assumption about the product is that for two vectors it should only depend on the relative angle between them, not on the absolute angles of the vectors themselves.
+In other words: The product should stay invariant under rotations of the coordinate system.

 Part 2: Geometric Algebra

-We found two fundamental types of multiplication - one that stays the same when the vectors are switched and one that changes its sign.
-Now we can try to see how \( \mathbf{e}_s \) and \( \mathbf{e}_c \) multiply with each other:
+We found two fundamental types of multiplication: one that stays the same when the vectors are switched and one that changes its sign.

 By definition we know that vectors are left unchanged when multiplied with the neutral element \( 1 \).
-But how does \( I \) act on the ordinary basis vectors?
+But how does \( \mathbf{I} \) act on the ordinary basis vectors?

-Because \( \{1, I\} \) is closed under multiplication and both give back a vector when multiplied with a vector, the complete geometric algebra \( \{1, \mathbf{e}_x, \mathbf{e}_y, I\} \) is closed under multiplication, with the following multiplication table:
+Because \( \{1, \mathbf{I}\} \) is now closed under multiplication and both give back a vector when multiplied with a vector, the complete geometric algebra \( \{1, \mathbf{e}_x, \mathbf{e}_y, \mathbf{I}\} \) is closed under multiplication, with the following multiplication table:

 In fact the geometric algebra can be generalized to any number of dimensions where for any \( i \neq j \):